HISPlayer/UnityAndroid-SDK/hisplayer-api.md

    * **public string caption**: The next generated caption text.

 ## Functions
-The following functions are provided by HISPlayerManager.
-They are not public so it’s necessary to create a custom script which inherits from HisPlayerManager.
+The following functions are provided by **HISPlayerManager**.
+They are not public so it’s necessary to create a custom script which inherits from **HisPlayerManager**.

 ### Virtual functions - These functions can be overridden